Project Manager / Program Manager

-While I received a certain amount of leadership training in the Army and have earned a PMP certification, the most important insights into managing projects, programs, and to a lesser degree products, is experience.
-The experience comes in the form of understanding systems; communicating with customers, colleagues, technical and non-technical staff, and stakeholder at all levels; software development tools, method, and theory; and having a sense of what meeting customer requirements is about.
+While I received a certain amount of leadership training in the Army and have earned and maintained a PMP certification, the most important insights into managing projects, programs, and to a lesser degree products, is experience.
+The experience comes in the form of understanding systems; communicating with customers, colleagues, technical and non-technical staff, and stakeholders at all levels; software development tools, method, and theory; and having a sense of what meeting customer requirements is about.

 I began traveling to work with customers very early in my career and was recognized for having a certain amount of "customer savvy."
 This gave me more opportunities to get involved in upfront planning, discovery, and design efforts that taught me more and more about how all the pieces of a project, program, or product come together.
 While developing, installing, and commissioning control systems in the steel industry I was often the last person remaining on-site.
 Since I was also solely responsible for much or all of the Level 2 control systems and the high-level operation of the furnaces I served as my company's main liaison with the customer for extended periods.
 I also began to attend sales calls and design meetings, and give presentations.

 When the opportunity presented itself I implemented online discussion boards to allow company personnel to interact with customers and each other.
 I began to work with contracts, first at a fairly superficial level and then in a much more involved way.
 I began to elicit and manage requirements and do extensive design and process documentation.
 I also provided training to customers and colleagues in different situations.
 I often did much of the communication with the customer about travel, schedules, meetings, milestones, and design, and ultimately ended up managing a program with four separate task orders, 30-something employees, three subcontracting companies, a remote office, and a sizable budget with responsibilities for tracking and invoicing.